DTJF/libpruio/src/doc/_3_pins.md

 Each method has its advantages and downsides.
 The first two are save and documented, but unflexible.
 There is no fixed border between them, ie. you can prepare multiple settings for some pins, and single settings for the others.
-You have to know each pin configuration before boot.
+Anyway, you have to know each pin configuration before boot.
 The tools (device tree compiler) are not very reliable.
 Debuggung is a mess.

 In contrast the loadable kernel module (LKM) is flexible and fast in executation speed.
 You need not prepare the pins before boot.
 Instead you can access all pins at runtime.
-It shortens the boot time and has a small memory foot print.
+It shortens the boot time and has a small memory footprint.
 But you can more easy raise conflicts with other systems, and a false configuration may damage your CPU.